 No. All meetings held in Library conference rooms must be free and the sale of goods and services are prohibited.
 If you are interested in holding a program that requires an entrance fee, or you wish to be able to sell products, the Farish Theater may be able to accommodate your event.

 The meeting room procedure also limits how far in advance you may use the meeting room.
-If you are attempting to reserve a room for a day more than 90 days in the future, the system will not allow you reserve time on those days.
+If you are attempting to reserve a room for a day more than 30 days in the future, the system will not allow you to reserve time on those days.

 Yes.
 Individuals and groups can reserve meeting rooms in advance for studying.
-Tates Creek, Northside, and Beaumont have small study rooms that are available for 2 hours on a first come, first serve basis..
+Beaumont, Eastside, Northside, and Tates Creek branches have have small study rooms that are available for 2 hours on a first come, first serve basis.
 They may not be reserved in advance.

 You may use Library meeting rooms 6 times per year, per location.
 For example, you may have six meetings at the Northside Branch, another six meetings at the Central Library, etc.